Ezequiel92/alien_invasion/README.md

     <a href="https://www.codefactor.io/repository/github/ezequiel92/alien_invasion"><img src="https://img.shields.io/codefactor/grade/github/ezequiel92/alien_invasion?style=flat&logo=CodeFactor&labelColor=2B2D2F"></a>
 </p>

+> [!CAUTION]
+> This game is written purely as an exercise and may break at any moment.
+So, use it at your own risk.

 A 2D game made with [pygame](https://www.pygame.org/) and based on the exercise proposed in chapters 12, 13 and 14 of [_Python Crash Course_](https://ehmatthes.github.io/pcc_2e/regular_index/) by Eric Matthes (2ed.), with some added features:

 * Initial menu to choose between playing a new game, loading a saved game, or seeing a the ranking of players.